 Outcome: To be able to apply psychological principles to difficulties that may arise relating to personal problems, social issues, and environmental factors.

-Measurement: An essay reflecting how one area of psychology has influenced our world today ("Everyday Psychology" essay), a midterm, and a final examination.
+Measurement: An essay reflecting how one area of psychology has influenced our world today ("Everyday Psychology" essay) and the final examination.

 Assignments

 Chapter Quizzes (5 points each):